The Most Important Thing Is to Get the HTML Right

 …meaning completely right when it comes to high quality web development.

 Why?
-Because it’s the markup that makes for most of the code of a site and is hence key to cost efficiency and maintainability; because it carries meaning and is important for accessibility; because it often has an impact on performance; and because it is, with decent content, the prerequisite for online success.
+Because it’s the markup that serves as the foundation for all other code and is hence key to maintainability; because it carries all meaning and is important for accessibility; because it has an impact on performance; and because it is, with decent content, the prerequisite for online relevance and success.

-Regardless of whether you were aware, I had to stress this in more than one place.
-There are then other posts that explain HTML best practices in more detail, including the collection of popular posts on this site.
+Regardless of whether you were aware, I’ve been stressing this in more than one place.
+Accordingly, there are other posts that explain HTML best practices in more detail, some featured in the collection of this site’s most popular posts.

 About Me